 This Turkey Chili Recipe is a hearty, protein-packed meal loaded with seasoned ground turkey, beans, and veggies.
 Simple, nutritious, and full of flavor!

-Press veggies to the side of the pot and add ground turkey in the center.
-Increase heat to medium-high and cook, crumbling as you go, until browned on the outside, about 5 minutes.
-Incorporate the veggies as you cook the meat.
-If there is accumulated liquid, drain that off.
-Add in all the spices and the tomato paste.
-Cook, stirring constantly, for 2 minutes or until fragrant.
+Push the veggies to the edges of the pot and add the ground turkey to the center.
+Increase heat to medium-high and cook, crumbling the meat as you go, until browned on the outside, about 5 minutes.
+Stir the veggies back in and drain off any excess liquid.

 Video